flatiron/socketful/README.md

 ## Resource Security

-There are several ways to provide security and authorization for accessing resource methods exposed with sockful.
+There are several ways to provide security and authorization for accessing resource methods exposed with socketful.
 The recommended pattern for authorization is to use resourceful's ability for `before` and `after` hooks.
 In these hooks, you can add additional business logic to restrict access to the resource's methods.

 **TL;DR; For security and authorization, you should use resourceful's `before` and `after` hooks.**